June 19, 2015

 Man, once that will be completed, the site will be even more brilliant.

-Man, once that is be completed, the site will be even more brilliant.
+Man, once that is completed, the site will be even more brilliant.

 Hitting the road again, I crossed the Arkansas border and stopped to see the George Washington Carver National Monument.
 Once back in Kansas, I went by the Big Brutus, the largest electric shovel in the world that's still in existence.